 “I know you, Robert Johnson,” says the man.

 Robert Johnson feels the moonlight bearing down on his head and the back of his neck as the moon seems to be rising bigger and bigger and brighter.
-He feels it like the heat of the noonday sun bearing down, and the howling and moaning of the dog in the ditch penetrates his soul, coming up through his feet and the tips of his fingers through his legs and arms, settling in that big vacant place below his breastbone causing him to shake and tremble like a man with the palsy.
+He feels it like the heat of the noonday sun bearing down.
+The howling and moaning of the dog in the ditch penetrates his soul.
+Coming up through his feet and the tips of his fingers through his legs and arms.
+Settling in that big vacant place below his breastbone causing him to shake and tremble like a man with the palsy.
 Robert Johnson says, “That dog gone mad.”

 The man laughs.
 “That hound belongs to me spirit an all.
 He ain’t mad, he’s got the Blues.
 I got his soul in my hand.”

-The dog lets out a low, long soulful lament, a howling like never heard before, rhythmic, syncopated grunts, yelps, and barks, seizing Robert Johnson like a Grand Mal, and causing the strings on his guitar to vibrate, hum, and sing with a sound dark and blue, beautiful, soulful chords and notes possessing Robert Johnson, taking him over, spinning him around, losing him inside of his own self, wasting him, lifting him up into the sky.
-Johnson gazes over in the ditch and sees the eyes of the dog reflecting the clear moonlight, more likely so it seems to Robert Johnson, glowing on their own, a deep violet penetrating glow, and Robert Johnson knows and feels that he is staring into the eyes of a Hellhound as his body shudders from head to toe.
+The dog lets out a low, long soulful lament, a howling like never heard before, rhythmic, syncopated grunts, yelps, and barks, seizing Robert Johnson like a Grand Mal.
+Causing the strings on his guitar to vibrate, hum, and sing with a sound dark and blue, beautiful, soulful chords and notes possessing Robert Johnson.
+Taking him over, spinning him around, losing him inside of his own self, wasting him, lifting him up into the sky.
+Johnson gazes over in the ditch and sees the eyes of the dog reflecting the clear moonlight.
+More likely so it seems to Robert Johnson, glowing on their own, a deep violet penetrating glow.
+Robert Johnson knows and feels that he is staring into the eyes of a Hellhound.
+As his body shudders from head to toe.

 The man says, “The dog ain’t for sale, Robert Johnson, but the sound can be yours.
 That’s the sound of the Delta Blues and the fingers too.”